mgrojo/coap_spark/README.md

   for CoAP, but of the [RFC 7959](https://datatracker.ietf.org/doc/rfc7959/).
 - It only supports NoSec and PreSharedKey security modes.

-There's no server implementation for the moment, but it wouldn't be too difficult to add, following the example of the client.
+The server implementation is ongoing, following the example of the client.

 Regarding the implemented client is able to substitute libcoap's coap-client when called from a project like